Cosmic Strings Gravitational Wave Probe of Leptogenesis: Thermal, Non-thermal, Near-resonant and Flavourful

-Flavour effects \cite{Nardi:2006fx, Abada_2006, Antusch_2006, Blanchet_2007, DeSimone:2006nrs, Cirigliano_2010, Simone_2007, Racker_2012} and gauge interactions, if present, are considered in future sections.
+The efficiency factor $\kappa$ quantifies the fraction of the initially produced asymmetry that survives washout effects.
+Washout strength is controlled by the parameter $K_i \propto \tilde{m}_i$; weak (strong) washout corresponds to $K_1 \ll 1$ ($K_1 \gg 1$).
+In the absence of washout, $\kappa = 1$, while for strong washout $\kappa \ll 1$.
 Gauge interactions when present must also be included, namely the processes mediated by the associated $Z'$ gauge boson.
 However, in Appendix \ref{sec:appendix} we show that for the entire parameter range relevant to our analysis, these gauge-mediated processes are negligibly small.
 As a result, the leptogenesis dynamics are effectively identical in the global and gauged versions of the theory.
 The striking consequence is that gravitational waves become the only phenomenological handle capable of distinguishing the two scenarios due to their distinct GW spectral shape, see Fig. \ref{fig:CS benchmark}.
 We now solve this set of Boltzmann equations analytically to find the lower bound on right-handed neutrino mass for thermal and non-thermal initial abundances.